bogdan-szabo-sociomantic/ocean-1/README.rst

 ``ocean.io.serialize.StructLoader``, ``ocean.io.serialize.StructDumper``, ``ocean.io.serialize.model.StructVersionBase``, ``ocean.io.serialize.model.StructLoaderBase``
   StructLoader has been replaced by a interface-compatible class that adds support for struct versions.
-The original loader is still available at `ocean.io.serialize.model.StructLoaderCore`.
+The original loader is still available at ``ocean.io.serialize.model.StructLoaderCore``.

-  Version support means, that each definition of a struct can have a version.
+  Version support means that each definition of a struct can have a version.
-  Upon serialization, that version is put into the serialized data. when this data is loaded again, the loader checks whether the requested struct version is the same as the one that it was serialized with.
-If it isn't, an semi-automatic conversion to the requested version will be attempted.
+  Upon serialization, that version is put into the serialized data.
+When this data is loaded again, the loader checks whether the requested struct version is the same as the one that it was serialized with.
+If it isn't, a semi-automatic conversion to the requested version will be attempted.

-  If no version information can be found in a struct (none-existance of `const StructVersion`), the struct is treated as unversioned and nothing changes.
+  If no version information can be found in a struct (absence of ``const StructVersion``), the struct is treated as unversioned and nothing changes.

-  The version logic is found in `ocean.io.serialize.model.StructVersionBase` in case you plan to use it outside the loader/dumper classes.
+  The version logic is found in ``ocean.io.serialize.model.StructVersionBase`` in case you plan to use it outside the loader/dumper classes.

 v1.12 (2014-04-01)